706dev/learn-py/Data to sort/Data-Types.md

 # Data Types
 In programming we have something called data types.
 Data types are the categorization of data in our program.
 I know that's one heck of a sentence.
-Basically when we want the computer to rememebr something, it should know what category to put that data in.
+Basically when we want the computer to remember something, it should know what category to put that data in.

 ## String
 A string is a sequence of Unicode characters.
 Strings are surrounded by double or single quotes.